ablyamitsaini/ewheelers_V9.1.1/readme.txt

 	.
 Added filter to refine search listing based on user on products listing page in admin section.
 	.
 Move product from cart to Wishlist and vice versa.
 	.
 Product images - Full Screen View
+	.
+Display total cart value with items count in header.

 Fixes :
 	.
 Optimized page load time.